Skip to content

 Line numbers are provided via Pygments and can either be shown per code block or globally for all.
 To show globally via pymdownx.highlight, you must set linenums to True in the respective extension.

 To set line numbers per code block, you can specify a special setting directly after the opening tokens (and language if present).
-Simply specify the starting line line number with option linenums="1".
+Simply specify the starting line number with option linenums="1".
 The setting is followed by the equal sign and the value must be quoted.
 Valid line numbers are n > 0.
 If linenums is enabled globally, this will just control the starting line shown in the block.

 Line Numbers